The following guidelines and information can be found on this page:

 - For a journal paper: authors (last name first, then initials), "paper title" (in quotes), journal abbreviation, volume number(issue), page numbers (year).

-- For a proceedings paper: authors (last name first, then initials), "paper title" (in quotes), proceedings volume name and/or number, page numbers (year).
+- For a proceedings paper: authors (last name first, then initials), "paper title" (in quotes), proceedings volume name and/or number, page numbers or CID (year).

 Van Derlofske, J. F., "Computer modeling of LED light pipe systems for uniform display illumination," Proc.
 SPIE 4445, 119-129 (2001).